kiwipy/chat/README.md

 All messages are sent to every user unless the message starts with @username<br>

 ## Classic MSN emoji set
+Almost all the original* MSN/ICQ emojis!
 ![Image](https://github.com/william-andersson/chat/blob/main/Emoji.png)
+> Not the original design only the selection.

 ## Limitations